minmarg/comer-ws-backend/README.md

 # Description

-   The COMER web server is a web server for protein analysis based on the sequence alignment and homology search methods COMER2 and COTHER that exhibit sensitive, accurate, and fast homology searches.
+   The COMER web server is a web server for protein analysis based on the sequence alignment and homology search methods COMER2 and COTHER.
+They exhibit sensitive, accurate, and fast homology searches.

    The backend module represents computation logic without a graphical